naturale0/naturale0.github.io/_posts/2021-02-15-LDA-3-Variational-EM.md

 ---

-Now that we know the structure of the model, it is time to train the model parameters with real data.
+Now that we know the structure of the model, it is time to fit the model parameters with real data.
 Among the possible inference methods, in this article I would like to explain the *variational expectation-maximization* algorithm.

 > ***This article is the third part of the series "Understanding Latent Dirichlet Allocation".***
 >